janr1988/clarity-crm/README.md

 ## What challenges and thoughts did I face during this project?

-- My "development pipline" with git-hub.
+- Setting up a proper development pipeline with GitHub took some trial and error.

-- I had quite some struggles with "create" operations in the beginning hence the try and error process took quite some time.
-After adding a basic test coverage this process went way smoother.
+- I initially struggled with the "create" operations — the trial-and-error phase was long, but once I added basic test coverage, things became much smoother.

-- "Trust the AI" / "Don't trust the AI"-Balance: to many features where created out of the box after the inital MVP prompt.
-Unfortunatly, a lot of them where not working out of the box.
-I needed quite some time fixing it / cleaning it up.
+- Finding the right "trust the AI" vs. "don’t trust the AI" balance was tricky.
+Many features were generated quickly after the initial MVP prompt, but quite a few didn’t work out of the box.
+Fixing and cleaning them up took time.

-- Manniging Dummy-Data and its relation was more challenging than I thought.
+- Managing dummy data and its relationships turned out to be more challenging than expected.

-- This new way of working also leads to a rethink about how to approach such a project.
-When to do what, while iterating over new features and improvements is a challenge.
-E.g. when to ingest test/dummy-data.
-How much content should you add to the first prompts etc.
+- This new way of working required rethinking how to structure and iterate on the project e.g., when to ingest test data, how much content to include in the first prompts, and when to refine features.

-- How much time to I need for a feature.
-Hard to predict right now.
-I have a big learning curve right now.
+- There’s a natural tension between a Product Management mindset (discovery, understanding the problem space, etc.) and the desire to move fast with prototyping.
+I’m still finding the right balance.

+- Estimating how long a feature will take is difficult at this stage — the learning curve is steep, but that’s part of the process.

 ## What would I add with more time?

-- Advanced Access & Authentification
+- Advanced access and authentication

-- Integration of email, calendar and marketing automation
+- Integration with email, calendar, and marketing automation tools

-- dedicated mobile app.
+- A dedicated mobile app

-- Better User and Role conecpts.
+- Improved user and role concepts

-- Further AI automation such as task creating
+- Additional AI-driven automation (e.g., task creation)

-- AI chat "Selly" to support the Sales Team.
-- ....
+- CRM-AI “Selly”: a conversational assistant acting as a senior business analyst and facilitator for the team, with a human-in-the-loop approach (the team defines internal rules, instructions, and data sources)